tanjo3/tww_apworld/docs/setup_en.md

 4. Unzip the `AP_XXXXX.zip` file.
 It should include a `.aptww` file for each player in the room playing The Wind Waker.
 Each file will be named `AP_XXXXX_P#_<name>.aptww`, where `#` corresponds to that player's slot number and `<name>` is their slot (player) name.
 Distribute each file to the appropriate player.
-5. Delete the distributed `.aptww` files and re-zip the remaining files.
-In the next section, use this archive file to host a room or provide it to the room host.
+5. In the next section, use the archive file `AP_XXXXX.zip` to host a room or provide it to the room host.
-    * If you plan to host the room on a local machine, skip this step and use the original zip file (`AP_XXXX.zip`) instead.

 ## Hosting a Room